 Surgery is a serious medical procedure.
 As a result, complications can and sometimes do arise at the surgical table.
 If your doctor is board-certified, he has the training and hospital privileges necessary to successfully manage any issues that may arise.
 You can take comfort in knowing that you will receive the best possible treatment and care during your operation.
 If your doctor is not board-certified, you are literally putting your life and well-being in the hands of someone less qualified and less experienced.
 Likewise, board-certified doctors are often required to take part in ongoing professional development programs, whereas non-certified doctors are not held to this standard.
 In addition, a demonstrated lifelong commitment to learning is the type of quality that makes for a great physician.
 Given the seriousness of plastic surgery, it is vital that your doctor has all the necessary skills and training to provide you with the best possible outcome.

-Dr. Schusterman, offers a wide range of payment and financing options.
+Houston plastic surgeon Dr. Schusterman offers a wide range of payment and financing options.
 We work with several trusted financing companies to give you the flexibility to pay for your elective surgery in the way that best fits your individual financial situation.
 Our creditors offer low financing, quick approval and even plans for credit-challenged applicants.
 Please contact us for additional information.

 Contact us today to schedule your appointment with the renowned plastic surgeon and breast & body specialist Dr. Mark Schusterman.
 Take your first steps to a more beautiful you.

 3355 W Alabama Suite 450 , Houston, TX 77098